lupyanlab/acoustic-similarity/README.md

 necessary packages.
 The `acousticsim` package has some heavy dependencies.
 Best thing to do is create a `conda` environment.

-    conda create -n acoustic
+    conda create -n acoustic anaconda
-    source activate acoustic              # activate the new environment conda install numpy scipy matplotlib  # install the hard stuff pip install -r requirements.txt       # install the easy stuff
+    source activate acoustic
+    pip install -r requirements/acoustic-similarity.txt

 ## Downloading data from S3

-Once everything is installed, you need to configure the AWS Command Line Tools so that you can get the data.
+Once everything is installed, you need to configure the AWS Command Line Tools so that you can get the data, which is stored in an AWS S3 bucket.

     aws configure